sharoncornelius/idpf-specification/idpf_specification.md

 1. Deliver the hash value in the RX descriptor along with the packet.
 This can be used by the Host OS for further classification needs.
 2. Distribute the RX packets belonging to different flows to different RX queues based on the distribution programmed by the Device driver as part of Lookup Table (LUT) programming.

-   *  All packets of a flow get hashed to a single RX queue as per the Data Plane programming of the device, although a device with programmable Dataplane can decide to hash them differently.
+All packets of a flow get hashed to a single RX queue as per the Data Plane programming of the device, although a device with programmable Dataplane can decide to hash them differently.

   The Device driver can learn about the fields on which the hash was performed for a packet and as an advanced feature can negotiate to select the fields in the packet to perform the hash.

-* Device Interface
+### Device Interface
-  - RSS hash value is delivered in the RX descriptor as described in the RX Descriptor sections.
+RSS hash value is delivered in the RX descriptor as described in the RX Descriptor sections.

-* Capability and Data structures
+### Capability and Data Structures
 ```C
 #define VIRTCHNL2_OP_GET_RSS_KEY 513
 #define VIRTCHNL2_OP_SET_RSS_KEY 514